charlesnmcdowell/Jackedin/Chapter_1_The_Twilight_of_Information.md

 It was all noise.
 A feedback loop of machines talking to machines, with humans trapped in the middle, trying to find a pulse.

-"The internet used to be a library," the narrator said.
+"The internet used to be a library," the host said.
 "Now, it's a Skinner Box.
 And the rats are getting tired."

 Maya closed the video.
 She felt a chill.
 She wasn't the user anymore.
 She was the product being refined.